yanfonseca/mytutorials/shell.md

     - grep i word path/filename1.csv path/filename2.csv - With not sensitive case.
     - grep '[pc]' filename.txt - REGEX

-* wc: *word count* - It counts the numbers of characters, words and lines in a file and uses -c, -w and -l.
+* wc: *word count* - It counts the number of characters, words and lines in a file and uses -c, -w and -l.
       - grep word filename.csv : wc -l - It prints the number of the lines that word seached is find.

 * sort: